buitcj/docs/notes/java.md

 ###How to make a class immutable and what’s the point?
 ###What’s JIT compilation?
 ###What’s new in Java 8 / Java 7?
 What’s coming in Java 9?
+###Comparable vs. Comparator
+Comparable is an interface you create for a class and it looks like

+        public int compareTo(MyClass otherObject)

+Comparator is an object that takes two objects and compares them:

+        Comparator<Laptop> c = new Comparator<>() {

+            public int Comparator(Laptop l1, Laptop l2)
+            {
+                ...
+            }
+        }

 Hibernate / databases
 ======================